 Connor Kite, Mechanical

-Connor comes to Shield AI after finishing his MSME at Stanford, where he conducted research in computational aeroacoustics.
-As part of this research effort, he spent time at NASA Langley Research Center, where he developed analytic models of noise scattering and an image-analysis tool to measure component bowing during wind tunnel experiments.
-Connor also graduated summa cum laude with a BSME from Southern Methodist University.
+Connor previously worked at NASA Langley Research Center, where he developed analytic models of noise scattering and an image-analysis tool to measure component bowing during wind tunnel experiments.
+Connor earned his MSME from Stanford University, and his BSME from Southern Methodist University, graduating summa cum laude with a perfect GPA.

 Mark White, Electrical

 Mark started his career designing switched mode power supplies for various aerospace companies, focusing on modeling, control, and EMI reduction.
 Prior to joining Shield, he led hardware research and development of wireless power solutions for consumer electronics and medical devices at Qualcomm.
-He has over 20 patents filed and holds a BS in electric power engineering and an MS in electrical engineering, both from Rensselaer Polytechnic Institute.
+He has over 20 patents filed and holds an MS and BS in electric engineering from Rensselaer Polytechnic Institute.

 Ben Anderson, Mechanical